SparkPost/support-docs/content/analyst/inbox-and-design-tracker/microsoft-snds-set-up-and-configuration.md

 **There are three requirements for setting up Outlook SNDS:**

 1. **You must be marked as a Manager on your Inbox Tracker account.** If you are unsure whether you are a Manager, please contact our support team for guidance.
-2. **You have to be sending on dedicated IPs.** If you are unsure whether you are sending on shared or dedicated IPs, here's a [quick video](https://www.youtube.com/watch?v=xZ0JAXdrjB0&feature=youtu.be) on how to check.
+2. **You have to be sending on dedicated IPs.** If you are unsure whether you are sending on shared or dedicated IPs.
 3. **You will need to know your ESP’s abuse/postmaster address**

 	1. For example, for SparkPost, it’s [abuse@sparkpostmail.com](mailto:abuse@sparkpostmail.com)